mariushobbhahn/InverseClassification_GANs/README.md

 # Running the code

 - Training a network can be done with the conditional_dcgan.py file
-- Vizualizing the quality of the generated images can be done via the show_results.py file
+- Vizualizing the quality of the generated images can be done via the show_results.py file.
+The resulting images look like the G_epochX_nzY_nZ.png files in this repository.
 - Running the Inverse Classification with the different experiments can be done via the test_IC.py file